 As with most aquatic plants, they prefer clean, filtered water with low organic waste levels - this keeps them algae free.
 They grow well attached to hardscape and do not have to be planted on the substrate.
 If planted on the substrate, their rhizomes should not be buried, as this causes it to rot.
 They root deeply into the substrate over time which can make moving them troublesome.
 Keeping them attached to hardscape allows easy re-positioning.

 Anubias barteri nana growing emersed in soil.
-Its a common myth that they cannot be grown in soil in the aquarium; they grow very well in soil/aquasoil as long as the rhizome is not buried.
+They grow very well in soil/aquasoil as long as the rhizome is not buried.
 They take in nutrients through their roots well just like most other plants.

 Though they can grow in tanks without CO2 injection, CO2 injection gives more robust, algae-resistant plants and increase growth rates significantly.
 Their nutrient requirements are low as their growth rates is slow, however, to grow them well long term, they need a comprehensive nutrient regiment - premature deterioration of old leaves and yellowing/off colored leaves can be a sign of a lack of nutrients.